 Yes, but again this usually has nothing to do with your card being open or not.
 You are subject to the hotel program’s expiration policy.
 You can read more about that here.

-Are there benefits/incentives to keep a hotel card after earning a sign up bonus?
+Are there benefits/incentives to keep a hotel card open year after year?

-Like airline cards, the top reason to open a hotel card would be to earn a sign up bonus.
+Like airline cards, the first reason to open a hotel card would be to earn a welcome bonus.
 But there are other benefits that may make some worth keeping even after the first year.

 Some hotel cards give you automatic loyalty status without having ever stayed a single night at the property.
 Usually the status is just mid-tier for which the card may not necessarily be worth keeping open.
-For example, the Hyatt card from Chase gives you automatic World of Hyatt Discoverist status.
+For example, the World of Hyatt card from Chase gives you automatic World of Hyatt Discoverist status.
 Some cards earn status but only after a specified amount of annual spend.
-If you spend more than $30,000 per year of the Starwood Amex, you earn SPG gold status.
 I do not think status alone is a reason to keep a card open, but this is a personal preference.
 Some people value status more than others.

-Why I do not suggest hotel credit cards for beginners
+I do not suggest most hotel credit cards for beginners, but there are 2 exceptions:

-Hotel co-branded cards are great for sign-up bonuses, especially if you’re over 5/24.
+Hotel co-branded cards are great for welcome bonuses.
 They’re also good for the benefits they provide such as an annual free night.
 But for everyday spending, I suggest using credit cards that earn transferrable points rather than cards that earn points with just one hotel program.

 3. Bank credit cards